-Whether you work from home full-time or freelance, there’s no place more difficult to get stuff done than your NYC apartment.
+Whether you work from remotely, there’s no place more difficult to get stuff done than your NYC apartment.

 Either the neighbors below you are always arguing, the guy upstairs needs to have his TV on full blast all hours of the day, or there’s some other uniquely New York City distraction to keep you from dialing in and getting your work done.

 But that doesn’t mean you’ll be able to set up shop and get in a solid few hours of work at just any spot.
 Some places don’t have wifi, while others forbid laptop use altogether in the interest of maintaining a certain vibe at their shop.

 Thankfully, there’s still a bunch of friendly shops with wifi that you can take advantage of.
 Today, we’ll cover the best coffee shops to work in NYC.

 If you’re looking for a coffee shop that takes a no-nonsense approach, Ninth Street Espresso is the perfect spot for you.